syl20bnr/spacemacs/README.md

 _Guidelines:_
 - always create a branch for your pull request.
-- always branch from the `master` branch (this way `develop` remains in a read-only state from a contributor point of view, it allows the maintainers to freely perform altering tasks such as rewriting the history).
+- branch from develop for new features or fixes.
+- branch from `master` for hot fixes.
+- if you don't know if you must branch from `master` or `develop` then branch from `develop`.
 - commit often in your pull request branch with a concise and clear commit message.
 The first line of a commit message should be short, you can explain in details what you did in a paragraph by skipping a line after the first line.
 `often` is subtle, see `Notes` below.
-- if your pull request branch forked an old commit (i.e. not the current last commit in upstream master) then fetch upstream master and rebase your pull request branch on top of it and resolve any conflict locally in your pull request branch.
+- it is recommended to rebase your pull request branch on top of `master` or `develop` (depending on your base branch) before submitting.
-- you are ready to open a pull request.

 If you have any question on this process, join the [gitter chatroom][gitter] and ask your questions there.
 Do not hesitate to ask your questions even the